Samsung Galaxy Watch 5

-The Samsung Galaxy Watch 5 (stylized as Samsung Galaxy Watch5) is a series of Wear OS-based smartwatches developed by Samsung Electronics.
-It was announced on 10 August 2022, and was released on 26 August 2022.
+The Samsung Galaxy Watch 5 (stylized as Samsung Galaxy Watch5) is a series of Wear OS-based smartwatches manufactured, developed and designed by Samsung Electronics.
+It was announced on August 10, 2022, and released on August 26, 2022 at the Samsung's Galaxy Unpacked event, alongside the Galaxy Z Fold 4, Galaxy Z Flip 4 and Galaxy Buds 2 Pro.